ChunkyMonkey22/AutoApe/README.md

 **Why?**

 If you are an ape/degen and need to sign dApp transactions very quickly during NFT releases, and you accept the risk of not verifying the amount of ADA being sent/TX details.
+Also extremely useful for saving time if you spend a lot of time buying/selling and updating prices on marketplaces such as JPG

 **Compatibility?**